-Associate the letter E (and lowercase e) with the short /e/ sound (e.g. the /e/ sound in exercise, envelope, egg).
+Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as exercise, envelope, and egg.

-- E and non-E picture cards (see below) in an envelope
+- E and non-E picture cards in an envelope

-- Barbell (paper towel roll or rolled up paper with the letters E and e attached to each end)
+- Barbell (paper towel tube or rolled up paper with the letters E and e attached to each end)